• PARENTING

 But then, those purchases were only adding to the mess in our house and our kids were not only making me unhappy, but our kids weren’t playing with their toys for very long before losing interest and their creativity was becoming stagnant.

-PROVEN FACT: boredom is an incredible creativity booster for children!
+PROVEN FACTboredom is an incredible creativity booster for children!

-When kids are surrounded with light-up toys and a constant stream of new entertainment, they loose the ability to tap into their imaginations.
 Children who have less, play longer with the limited toys they have, increase their attention spans and can engage for longer periods of time, and most importantly, use their imaginations to create games and entertainment.

 The bottom line is that having too many toys and things, makes your house messy, harder to keep clean and tidy and stifles kid’s imaginations.